preet-jain/Schema_PolygonId/vocab.md

-# birthDate
+# entryDate

-Describes the birth date of the employee
+Describes the date when a contributor joined the DAO

-# gender

-Describes the gender of the employee

-# designation

-Describes the designation of the employee